djmosc/advanced-custom-fields-widget-relationship-field-add-on/README.md

 ##Note
-If you put the directory somewhere else, you can use a filter to specify the path:
+If you put the directory somewhere else, you can use a filter to specify the path*:

     function change_the_path( $dir ) {
         return PATH_TO_ACF-WIDGET_DIRECTORY;
     }
     add_filter( 'acf-widget-directory', 'change_the_path' );

-Don't forget to update the path in the `register_field` function as well.
+*Don't forget to update the path in the `register_field` function as well.